HDFGroup/hdf5/doc/file-locking.md

 There are two parts to the file locking scheme.
 One is the file lock itself.
 The second is a mark we make in the HDF5 file's superblock.
-The superblock mark isn't really that important for understanding the file locking, but since it's entwined with the file locking scheme, we'll briefly mention it in the algorithm below.
+The superblock mark isn't really that important for understanding the file locking, but since it's entwined with the file locking scheme, we'll cover it in the algorithm below.
 The lower-level details of file lock implementations are described in the appendix, but the semantics are straightfoward: Locks are mandatory unless disabled, always for the entire file, and non-blocking.
 They